University of Virginia Health System: UVA Children's Hospital

 UVA Children's Hospital is a nationally ranked, acute care children's hospital in Charlottesville, Virginia.
 It is affiliated with the University of Virginia School of Medicine.
 The hospital features all private rooms that consist of 106 pediatric beds.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
 The hospital also sometimes treats adults that require pediatric care.
 The hospital has a rooftop helipad to transport critical pediatric cases.
 The hospital features a regional pediatric intensive-care unit and an American Academy of Pediatrics verified level IV neonatal intensive care unit.

 Novant Health UVA Health System

-In January 2016, University of Virginia Health System and North Carolina-based Novant Health formed a joint operating company to merge several facilities in Northern Virginia.
+In January 2016, University of Virginia Health System and North Carolina–based Novant Health formed a joint operating company to merge several facilities in Northern Virginia.
 Novant Health UVA Health System comprises UVA Health System Culpeper Hospital, Novant Health Haymarket Medical Center and Novant Health Prince William Medical Center, as well as additional facilities from Novant Health including assisted living, outpatient cancer care, and ambulatory physician clinics.
-On 1 July 2021, University of Virginia Health System completed the purchase of Novant Health UVA Health System and its hospitals in Culpeper, Manassas and Haymarket.
+On July 1, 2021, University of Virginia Health System completed the purchase of Novant Health UVA Health System and its hospitals in Culpeper, Manassas and Haymarket.

+Maternity ward baby mix-up

+On June 30, 1995, the University Medical Center accidentally interchanged two newborns in its maternity ward causing them to be sent home with wrong parents.
+This was not discovered until the summer of 1998 when DNA paternity test was ordered when one of the child's parents were going through a divorce.
+Custody battles ensued and the children ended up being raised not with their biological family, but with the incorrect family they were handed to by the hospital.
+The University and one of the families agreed to settle in April 2001 with the university paying $2.3 million to the family.